 To the food processor bowl, add the ground beef, lamb, Traeger Souvlaki Rub, oregano, marjoram, and cayenne.
 Return the drained onion-garlic mixture to the bowl and process until a paste forms.

 When ready to cook, start the Traeger grill on Smoke with the lid open until the fire is established (4 to 5 minutes).
-Set the temperature to 325 degrees F and preheat, lid closed, for 10 to 15 minutes.
+Set the temperature to 325F and preheat, lid closed, for 10 to 15 minutes.